amperity/ssh-ldap-pubkey/README.md

 Setup OpenSSH server
 --------------------

-To configure OpenSSH server to fetch users’ authorized keys from LDAP server:
+To configure OpenSSH server to fetch users' authorized keys from LDAP server:

 1. Make sure that you have installed **ssh-ldap-pubkey** and **ssh-ldap-pubkey-wrapper** in `/usr/bin` with owner `root` and mode `0755`.